Empower Yourself and Your Business with Food Safety

 Food poisoning bacteria don’t affect the smell, taste or appearance of food.

-- food poisoning is caused by contaminated food that has been poorly handled, stored or not cooked properly
+- Food poisoning is caused by contaminated food that has been poorly handled, stored or not cooked properly

 - you cannot tell just by looking at a food whether it has been affected by food poisoning bacteria